RediSearch/redisearch-getting-started/docs/008-aggregation.md

 ## Filter

-In the previous example you have use the `query string` parameter to select all documents (`"*"`) or a subset of the documents (`"@gender:{female}"`)
+In the previous example you used the `query string` parameter to select all documents (`"*"`) or a subset of the documents (`"@gender:{female}"`)

-It is also possible to filter the result using a predicate expression relating to values in each result.
-TThey are is applied post-query and relate to the current state of the pipeline.
+It is also possible to filter the results using a predicate expression relating to values in each result.
+This is applied post-query and relates to the current state of the pipeline.
 This is done using the [FILTER](https://oss.redislabs.com/redisearch/Aggregations/#filter_expressions) parameter.

 <details>